Overhead line: Crossings

-Trams draw their power from a single overhead wire at about 500 to 750 V. Trolleybuses draw from two overhead wires at a similar voltage, and at least one of the trolleybus wires must be insulated from tram wires.
+Trams draw their power from a single overhead wire at about 500 to 750 V DC.
+Trolleybuses draw from two overhead wires at a similar voltage, and at least one of the trolleybus wires must be insulated from tram wires.
 This is usually done by the trolleybus wires running continuously through the crossing, with the tram conductors a few centimetres lower.
 Close to the junction on each side, the tram wire turns into a solid bar running parallel to the trolleybus wires for about half a metre.
 Another bar similarly angled at its ends is hung between the trolleybus wires, electrically connected above to the tram wire.
 The tram's pantograph bridges the gap between the different conductors, providing it with a continuous pickup.

 Where the tram wire crosses, the trolleybus wires are protected by an inverted trough of insulating material extending 20 or 30 mm below.

 Until 1946, a level crossing in Stockholm, Sweden connected the railway south of Stockholm Central Station and a tramway.
-The tramway operated on 600-700 V DC and the railway on 15 kV AC.
+The tramway operated on 600–700 V DC and the railway on 15 kV AC.
 In the Swiss village of Oberentfelden, the Menziken–Aarau–Schöftland line operating at 750 V DC crosses the SBB line at 15 kV AC; there used to be a similar crossing between the two lines at Suhr but this was replaced by an underpass in 2010.
 Some crossings between tramway/light rail and railways are extant in Germany.
 In Zürich, Switzerland, VBZ trolleybus line 32 has a level crossing with the 1,200 V DC Uetliberg railway line; at many places, trolleybus lines cross the tramway.
 In some cities, trolleybuses and trams shared a positive (feed) wire.
 In such cases, a normal trolleybus frog can be used.

 Alternatively, section breaks can be sited at the crossing point, so that the crossing is electrically dead.

 Australia

 Many cities had trams and trolleybuses using trolley poles.
 They used insulated crossovers, which required tram drivers to put the controller into neutral and coast through.
 Trolleybus drivers had to either lift off the accelerator or switch to auxiliary power.

 In Melbourne, Victoria, tram drivers put the controller into neutral and coast through section insulators, indicated by insulator markings between the rails.

-Melbourne has three level crossings between electrified suburban railways and tram lines.
+Melbourne has several remaining level crossings between electrified suburban railways and tram lines.
 They have mechanical switching arrangements (changeover switch) to switch the 1500 V DC overhead of the railway and the 650 V DC of the trams, called a Tram Square.
-Proposals have been advanced to grade separate these crossings or divert the tram routes.
+Several such crossings have been grade separated in recent years as part of the Level Crossing Removal Project.